juanpalopez/coingecko-cli/README.md

 # CoinGecko CLI

-In this project, we will be implementing a CLI that maps to CoingGecko API https://www.coingecko.com/en/api/documentation#
+In this project, we will be implementing a CLI that maps to CoinGecko API https://www.coingecko.com/en/api/documentation#

 | Command         | Status      |